 Unfortunately, fraud is all too common in life, and especially in business.
 But what has your accountant got to do with it?

 Your accountant can actually help protect your business against fraud by ensuring your accounts up to date.
 This is done by performing a weekly reconciliation of all your business accounts (including credit cards), it makes it far easier to detect fraud in your business!

 As you can probably tell, understanding your trade business’ financial situation (past, present and future), is critically important.
 This is best done by scheduling and attending regular monthly meetings with your accountant to discuss the above topics and more.

 Gaining clarity around these topics means you have greater control over your business and your future and also enables you to make more educated decisions as they arise.

-Visit Next Level Tradie for details on our live events in August-September 2019.
+Visit Next Level Tradie for details on our schedule of live events.